JavierCabezas/genetic-sorting/README.md

 then this solution is considered greater and is swapped.
 The idea behind the standard deviation is that, even if the score is the same, having groups with similar score is preferable before having groups with a great dispersion of scores.
 4) This is looped N times.

+TO-DOs:
+ * Actually implement the tests (they are a WIP)
+ * Improve the code legibility and comments
+ * Translate everything to english (there is some spanish somewhere)
+ * (and the most important one) Make the software more flexible, so it can read n preferences and de-preferences from the Excel file.

+There are some example excel files in the "test" folder.
+They can be uploaded in http://armador-grupos.herokuapp.com/ to check the results.